bart7449/lecture2021a/README.md

 - [Devlin19a] <a href="https://www.aclweb.org/anthology/N19-1423/">BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding</a>, In Proceedings of ACL 2019

 ### Lightweight Model
-  - [Rastegary2016a] <a href="https://arxiv.org/pdf/1603.05279.pdf?source=post_page---------------------------">XNOR-Net: ImageNet classification using binary convolutional Neural Networks</a>, In Proceedings of ECCV 2016
+  - [Rastegary16a] <a href="https://arxiv.org/pdf/1603.05279.pdf?source=post_page---------------------------">XNOR-Net: ImageNet classification using binary convolutional Neural Networks</a>, In Proceedings of ECCV 2016
-  - [Sandler2018a] <a href="https://openaccess.thecvf.com/content_cvpr_2018/papers/Sandler_MobileNetV2_Inverted_Residuals_CVPR_2018_paper.pdf">Mobilenetv2: Inverted residuals and linear bottlenecks</a>, In Proceedings of CVPR 2018
+  - [Sandler18a] <a href="https://openaccess.thecvf.com/content_cvpr_2018/papers/Sandler_MobileNetV2_Inverted_Residuals_CVPR_2018_paper.pdf">Mobilenetv2: Inverted residuals and linear bottlenecks</a>, In Proceedings of CVPR 2018
-    -
+    - [Howard17a] <a href="">MobileNets: Efficient convolutional Neural Networks for Mobile Vision Applications</a>, arXiv preprint arXiv:1704.04861, 2017
-  - [Stock2020a] <a href="https://arxiv.org/pdf/1907.05686.pdf?utm_campaign=ExternalTechRecSeptember52019&utm_content=100275348&utm_medium=social&utm_source=twitter&hss_channel=tw-992153930095251456">And the bit goes down: revisiting the quantization of neural networks</a>, In Proceedings of ICLR 2020
+  - [Stock20a] <a href="https://arxiv.org/pdf/1907.05686.pdf?utm_campaign=ExternalTechRecSeptember52019&utm_content=100275348&utm_medium=social&utm_source=twitter&hss_channel=tw-992153930095251456">And the bit goes down: revisiting the quantization of neural networks</a>, In Proceedings of ICLR 2020